 Addiction is complicated but we now know that most of the factors that lead to addiction are completely out of our control.
 These include factors like genes, trauma, early childhood environment, and mental health issues.

-Emphasize that you know your loved one’s addiction doesn’t mean they’re a bad person or that they lack decency or willpower, but rather they have a condition that needs to be treated.
+Emphasizing that you know your loved one’s addiction doesn’t mean they’re a bad person or that they lack decency or willpower, but rather they have a condition that needs to be treated.

 Cite Specific Times When Alcohol and Drug Use Was a Problem